-Collectability of receivable balances from the Puerto Rico Electric Power Authority
+Measurement of receivable balances from the Puerto Rico Electric Power Authority

-As described further in Notes 2 and 19 to the consolidated financial statements, Cobra Acquisitions LLC ("Cobra") and the Puerto Rico Electric Power Authority ("PREPA") entered into an emergency master services agreement in October 2017 and a second master service contract in May 2018 for repairs to PREPA's electrical grid due to damage caused by Hurricane Maria in 2017 (collectively, the "PREPA Contracts").
-As of December 31, 2022, the consolidated financial statements include accounts receivable from PREPA for approximately \$227.0 million for services performed as well as receivables of approximately \$152.0 million of interest charges on delinquent balances in accordance with the terms of the PREPA Contracts (collectively, "PREPA receivable").
-PREPA is subject to bankruptcy proceedings that are currently pending in the U.S. District Court for the District of Puerto Rico.
-Furthermore, on September 10, 2019, the U.S. District Court for the District of Puerto Rico unsealed an indictment that charged three individuals, including the former president of Cobra, with conspiracy, wire fraud, false statements and disaster fraud.
-The indictment was focused on the interactions between a former U.S. Department of Homeland Security - Federal Emergency Management Agency ("FEMA") official and the former president of Cobra, which concluded in December 2022.
-The Company is cooperating with the U.S. Securities and Exchange Commission and the U.S. Department of Justice in the criminal matter and neither the Company nor any of its subsidiaries were charged in the indictment.
-However, adverse developments in the criminal investigation and/or related litigation may affect PREPA's willingness or intent to remit payment to Cobra.
-We identified the collectability of the receivable balances associated with the PREPA Contracts as a critical audit matter.
+As described further in Notes 2 and 20 to the consolidated financial statements, Cobra Acquisitions LLC ("Cobra") and the Puerto Rico Electric Power Authority ("PREPA") entered into an emergency master services agreement in October 2017 and a second master service contract in May 2018 for repairs to PREPA's electrical grid due to damage caused by Hurricane Maria in 2017 (collectively, the "PREPA Contracts").
+As of December 31, 2023, the consolidated financial statements include accounts receivable from PREPA for approximately \$204.8 million for services performed as well as receivables of approximately \$197.5 million of interest charges on delinquent balances in accordance with the terms of the PREPA Contracts (collectively, "PREPA receivable").

+We identified the measurement of the receivable balances associated with the PREPA Contracts as a critical audit matter.

-The principal consideration for our determination that the collectability of the receivable balances from PREPA is a critical audit matter is the high degree of estimation uncertainty resulting from significant management judgment.
-Given that PREPA is subject to bankruptcy proceedings and as a result, its ability to meet its remaining obligations under the PREPA Contracts is largely dependent upon funding from FEMA or other sources, and given the related litigation described in Notes 2 and 19, management's qualitative evaluation of the collectability of the PREPA receivable and the determination of PREPA's ability and intent to remit payment required a high degree of auditor judgment and an increased extent of effort to assess the reasonableness of management's estimates and assumptions.
+The principal consideration for our determination that the measurement of the receivable balances from PREPA is a critical audit matter is the high degree of estimation uncertainty resulting from significant management judgment.
+Given that PREPA is subject to bankruptcy proceedings and as a result, its ability to meet its remaining obligations under the PREPA Contracts is largely dependent upon funding from FEMA or other sources, management's qualitative evaluation of the measurement of the

+PREPA receivable and the determination of PREPA's ability and intent to remit payment required a high degree of auditor judgment and an increased extent of effort to assess the reasonableness of management's estimates and assumptions.

-Our audit procedures related to the collectability of the receivable balances from PREPA included the following, among others.
+Our audit procedures related to the measurement of the receivable balances from PREPA included the following, among others.